HomeSellingExpert brand logo

 Ultimately, she was able to sell the property quickly and easily at a price she was happy with.

-If you're considering selling a house with subsidence, then contact us for free advice.
+If you're considering selling a house with subsidence, then complete the short quiz below for free advice.

 For many, selling by auction is the best bet.
-We can talk you through the process (and the pros and cons).
+The quiz results pages help talk you through the process if an auction sale's relevant for you (including the auction pros and cons).
 There are auction houses we know and trust to deal with these types of sales effectively too.
 We can put you in contact with the best auction houses directly.

 Further reading